AlexanderSalter/MMM-Instagram2020/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 # To Do
-* Tidy up the code
+- [ ] Tidy up the code
-* Comment the code more clearly
+- [ ] Comment the code more clearly
+- [ ] Add display config options to hide comments and time
-* redirect_uri support and instructions as required inbound access from internet.
+- [ ] redirect_uri support and instructions as required inbound access from internet.
-* video support
+- [ ] video support
-* automated authrisation (not sure if this is possible wiht the new API)
+- [ ] automated authrisation (not sure if this is possible wiht the new API)

 # Acknowledgments